Engagement Foundation Review

 Why Now

-• AI search adoption is accelerating — buyer discovery patterns are shifting quarter over quarter
+• AI search adoption is accelerating — buyer discovery patterns in education technology are shifting quarter over quarter as institutions use ChatGPT, Perplexity, and Copilot to compare LMS platforms

 • Early citations compound: domains that AI platforms learn to trust now get cited more frequently as training data accumulates